-With 2020 putting the world on hold, Fireside Summit took a year out and expanded into brand prototypes with the Fireside Brew coffee.
+With 2020 putting the world on hold, Fireside Summit took a year out and expanded into brand prototypes with Fireside Brew coffee.
 As part of the project we filmed a series of adventure promos in wales and the south west.
-The first filmed in Hereford saw us camping out in the woods and heading up the black hills by day.
+The first filmed in Hereford saw us camping out in the woods and heading up the Black Hills by day.
 Understanding the off-grid/wilderness provenance of the brand, the idea of a ‘cowboy style’ coffee seemed like a strong opportunity.
 Guys boiling pans over camp fires, rows of herded sheep and sweeping drones of the mountain ridge combined with a slide guitar soundtrack all contributed towards a promotional video more rugged than anything seen on the coffee market whilst at the same time appealing to a potential ‘outdoors’ market.
 The next was filmed in Talybont in Wales, this time setting up base in a cottage whilst hitting the hills and reservoir with the drone.
 Our most recent promo was filmed in North Devon where we teamed up with outdoors enthusiast Vicky Tapsell to capture the rugged coast line, throwing every technique we had at it including drone and underwater filming.

 I began working with Fireside back in 2018 for their Blockercon blockchain conference in Bristol.
 Richard, the owner of Fireside, is a friend and a person who I have worked with in a previous life.
 A very entrepreneurial guy and someone to talk to if you want a feel for what’s the next big development in marketing and tech, so we’ve always shared something of a maverick mindset.
 Blockchain and crypto can get very technical it this can act as a something of a barrier to those with an interest in the subject. so for the Blockercon video coverage I wanted to show the breadth of content without bogging it down in tech-speak choosing instead to centre in on the people and personalities at the event, making it feel a little more fun.